 This 2021-2023 Investment Plan Update is the thirteenth investment plan in the history of the Clean Transportation Program and builds on the analyses and recommendations contained in prior documents.
-The staff draft report is the first version of the 2021-2023 Investment Plan Update.
-As part of the development process for the 2021-2023 Investment Plan Update, the CEC will hold two public meetings with the Clean Transportation Program Advisory Committee.
-The advisory committee was reconstituted in early 2020 to include a broader representation of interests, better reflect California communities, and provide increased representation of program beneficiaries, environmental justice communities, rural communities, tribes, and others.
+The revised staff draft report is the second version of the 2021-2023 Investment Plan Update.
+As part of the development process for the 2021-2023 Investment Plan Update, the CEC holds two public meetings with the Clean Transportation Program Advisory Committee.
+The first meeting was held on April 29, 2021, and the second is scheduled for September 16, 2021.
+The advisory committee was reconstituted in early 2020 to include a broader representation of program beneficiaries, environmental justice communities, rural communities, tribes, and others.
 Representatives from the advisory committee, other stakeholders, and the public are encouraged to discuss and comment on drafts of this document during these meetings and through the CEC's docket system.8